 Why Trademarking a Name Matters (And Why It’s Not Optional Anymore)

 As the number of online businesses grows at a fast pace across Canada, the likelihood of having your name used and copied or similar marks registered increases beyond belief.
-As such, it’s important to know the procedure of trademarking a name within the Canadian marketplace.
+This is why it’s important to protect a business name in Canada and know the procedure for trademarking it, which is why understanding how to trademark a name in Canada is essential.

 This is what a trademark provides for you: